IFrame Video Setup (type 2)

 - Test all pages and links.

-The following software includes many more video editing options including animated captions, better transitions as well as .flv conversion for Flash video and YouTube videos.
+The following software includes many more video editing options including animated captions, better transitions as well as .flv conversion for Flash video.